nsun94/Engineering_4_notebook/README.md

 The assignment itself was not difficult, the only issue I had was when I was making my computer the screen but it was just a typo.

+## Getting Pi Online

+### Reflection
+I had issues getting it connected to the internet but I soon realized that there was a space after my password which caused it to mess up, after that it was smooth sailing.